eclipse-glsp/glsp-examples/project-templates/node-vscode-json/README.md

     Breakpoints the source files of the `glsp-server` directory will be picked up.
     In order to use this config, the `Tasklist Diagram Extension` has to be launched in `External` server mode.
 - `Launch Tasklist Diagram extension with external GLSP Server`<br>
-    This is a convienience compound config that launches both the `Tasklist Diagram Extension` in external server mode and the
-    `Tasklist GLSP server` process.
+    This is a convenience compound config that launches both the `Tasklist Diagram Extension` in external server mode and the `Tasklist GLSP server` process.
     Enables debugging of both the `glsp-client` and `glsp-server`code simultaneously.

 ## More information